Have you heard? Visual marketing is hot! Businesses are using pictures, images and video to promote themselves and their products and services.

 Types of Visual Content To Create and Use

-These are the three different types of visuals you can use either within blog posts, or as status updates on social networks or within marketing campaigns and newsletters.
-(Better Blogging with Tips and Resources from the Pros has more help on this!)
+Pictures, images and video are three different types of visuals you can use as status updates on social networks or within marketing campaigns and newsletters.

-Featuring you, fellow employees, key clients, events, volunteering, etc.
+There’s nothing fancy required here.
+Share your photos featuring you, fellow employees, key clients, events, volunteering, projects, successes.

 Best Tools To Use

 Creating visual content is easier than you think!
 Free Tools For A Better Online Presence lists 8 free tools you can use to create and share visuals.

 Sources for Photos

 Take your own photos or use Pixabay, Pexels, Morguefile, Death To Stock, Unsplash.
 (Other sources of photos may require you provide attribution).
 This is one reason I like to use these four sources; no attribution is required.